Banana Zucchini Chocolate Chip Muffins

 - Sprinkle the top of each muffin generously with mini chocolate chips, about 1 teaspoon each.

-Flourless Double Chocolate Peanut Butter Mini Blender Muffins (GF) – No refined sugar, flour, or oil and only about 100 calories!!
+Flourless Double Chocolate Peanut Butter Mini Blender Muffins — NO added refined sugar, flour, or oil and only about 100 calories!!
 Naturally gluten-free!
 They taste AMAZING, are a reader FAVORITE, and are made in your blender!!

 Vegan Coconut Oil Banana Muffins — These vegan banana muffins are extra fluffy and moist thanks to the combination of coconut oil and ripe bananas in the batter.
 This is a quick and easy muffin recipe you’re bound to love!